Frequently Asked Questions

 No, but we urge you to stay within the guidelines.
 It’s rare that a good screenplay requires more than the standard number of pages.

-If you order analysis, we are forgiving with a 5-page grace, however at 6 or more pages over the maximum, you will be charged $1 for each page over 120 pages.
-You will be emailed to discuss and billed separately, or you are welcome to just have your analysis done on the first 120 pages of your screenplay at the normal prices.
+If you order analysis, you will be charged $1 for each page over 130 pages.
+You will be emailed to discuss and billed separately, or you are welcome to just have your analysis done on the first 130 pages of your screenplay at the regular price.

 What genres do you accept, and can I enter in more than one?